ansible/ansible-container/docs/rst/container_yml/reference.rst

 Connects ports from the host to the container, allowing the container to receive external requests.
 This is supported by the ``build`` and ``run`` commands.

-The ``shipit`` command supports it as well by mapping the same functionality to the cloud.
+The ``deploy`` command supports it as well by mapping the same functionality to the cloud.
 In the case of Kubernetes it creates a load balanced service that accepts external requests on the host port and relays them to the pod, which contains the container, on the container port.
 In the case of OpenShift it creates a route and service, where the route accepts external requests on the host port, and relays them to a service listening on the container port, which relays them to a pod also on